- Who we are

-Building a product through and with a digital community can be an effective approach for developing ideas more directly with potential customers.
-It can also help to launch your product in the marketplace.
-Such is the story of LOKI One, a compact camera support product that transforms into a shoulder rig.
-LOKI One designer Matt Marais became a Design Council Spark finalist in 2016.
-Here Matt explains about how he has embedded the digital realm to his core business and product.
+Building a product via a digital community is the natural approach for those growing up in the ‘YouTube generation’.
+If you hit the mark then your brand will find a loyal audience who will market the product for you.
+Such is the story of LOKI One, a compact camera support that transforms into a shoulder rig, that became a Design Council Spark finalist in 2016.
+We spoke to LOKI designer Matt Marais about how he and the team embedded the audience into the very core of their business and product.

 The idea of community has been central to LOKI's success from the very beginning.
 “We have grown up as a generation on social media”, explains designer and founder Matt Marais, “it has been ingrained into us”.
 It was Matt and his partners’ Danny Kane, Craig Lynn and Gregor Aikman’s demonstrable ability to grasp and leverage the concept of community that made their application for the Spark programme really stand out.

 In today's world of ascendant video, mobile journalism and a YouTube star on every street, it is a timely product launch.